Get Help

 - Civil options (restraining orders, privacy protection)

-- Immigration-related concerns if the extortion involves threats to your status
+- Immigration-related concerns if the extortion involves threats to our status

 - Advice on what to share with police